Sample Order of Ceremonies

 RING CEREMONY - If you choose to exchange rings, this is your moment.
 It is also a moment to reflect on the symbolism of the rings and what they represent for you.

-THE DECLARATION OF MARRIAGE - I have the honour here of announcing you as 'husband and wife' or your preferred combination.
+THE DECLARATION OF MARRIAGE - I have the honour here of announcing you as the married couple or whatever combination feels right.

 SIGNING OF THE MARRIAGE REGISTER - I will provide a small table along with two chairs to sign all required legal documentation by you and your chosen witnesses (above 18yrs) .
 It'll take about five minutes.
 You will be presented with your signed Marriage Certificate at the ceremony.